BotBuilderCommunity/botbuilder-community-js/libraries/botbuilder-text-analytics-middleware/README.md

 ## Usage

-All middleware is created and use in the same way.
+All middleware is created and used in the same way.
 For example, for sentiment analysis, import the `SentimentAnalysis` class from the package, and add it to your bot adapter:

     import { SentimentAnalysis } from "@botbuildercommunity/text-analytics-middleware";